 “Yes,” said Biagino.
 “At least they are alive.
 And they must stay that way until they have yielded unto Nagash all that they can – every anguished prayer and fearful misery.
 I will turn their screams into hymns, their cries into plainsong.
 Their torment will be delicious as their suffering sates our lord’s hunger.”

 He thought of the blood he would take from them in their last moments.
 It would be a meagre nourishment, like thin gruel, but in great quantity.
 This in turn stirred in him the ancient hunger, a distraction he refused to yield to.

-“It seems we have time on our hands,” he said.
+“It seems we have time on our hands,” he said, wholly aware that he was making conversation for himself.
 “We shall put it to good use and further prepare this temple for its unholy purpose.
-I will have it made ready before the worshippers arrive.”
+I will have it made ready before the congregation arrive.”

 Biagino turned to the first of his Disciplinati.

-“It is time for your brothers to begin the vapouring,” he declared.
+“I believe it is time for your brothers to begin their vapouring,” he declared.
 Then he looked upon the three Fraternita.